 Notes: Make sure that your Windows is 64-bit for optimal output and at least 8GB of memory is installed on the system having a multi-core processor to install Ubuntu On VMware Workstation Player.
 You may also follow the Easy Install Mode of VMware Workstation Player to do the quick installation of Ubuntu using default configurations by skipping the advanced configurations.

 This tutorial assumes that you have access to Windows System with at least 8 GB of memory and VMware Workstation Player is already installed on it.
 You can also follow How To Install VMware Workstation Player On Windows 10.

 Open the Official Page to download the Ubuntu 18.04 LTS Desktop.
 It provides the options to download Ubuntu Desktop as shown in Fig 1.

 In this step, we will create the Virtual Machine used to install Ubuntu On VMware Workstation Player.
 Launch the VMware Workstation Player if it's not running.
 It will show the Welcome Screen as shown in Fig 2.

+Select Linux as the Guest operating system and Ubuntu 64-bit as the Version as shown in Fig 4.
 Now click the Next Button to configure virtual machine name and installation path as shown in Fig 5.